Choosing Frames for Children At Our Eye Care Center in Brentwood

 Fortunately, there are strong, comfortable, stylish frames now made for children.
 These glasses not only improve vision, but they look great.
 These are some of the things you should look for when buying eyeglass frames for your child:

 The right fit

 It’s also very important that the glasses fit properly on the bridge of the nose.
 Children have small noses and bridges, so the nose support of the glasses needs to fit very well, and be comfortable, with padding.
 If the glasses sit on pressure points, they will be very uncomfortable, and it’s unlikely your child will wear them.
-A new feature is gel-padding, that makes the nose bridge extra comfortable.
-With these features the glasses will be more comfortable to wear.
+A new feature is gel padding, which makes the nose bridge extra comfortable.
+With these features, the glasses will be more comfortable to wear.
 Pay attention to the way the frames fit at the temples.
 They should fit comfortably, without pressure, and without being too loose.
 Spring hinges are very strong, and will ensure the frames have a long lifetime of wear.
-Eyeglasses fitted with sport temples are also an option.
-These temples are flexible, and are fitted for a child’s ear.
+Eyeglasses fitted with sports temples are also an option.
+These temples are flexible and are fitted for a child’s ear.

 Sports can be particularly challenging for children who need to wear glasses.
 Glasses tend to slip and slide with strong movements.
 Special sports glasses for children are available, that are made entirely out of plastic, with temples that don’t include hinges.
 These glasses include an elastic strap for the head that helps make sure the glasses stay in place.

 Include your child

 The most important part of choosing eyeglasses is choosing them with your child.
 Include your child in the choice of glasses, among styles that are suitable.
 If your child likes the way the glasses look and feel, there is a much better chance that your child will actually wear them.
 When children wear their glasses they are more successful at everything that they do, both casual activities like sports and games, and learning activities at school.